orascheg/ros2GPSx/README.md

 A ROS2 node for NMEA GPS

 This node is implementing basic telegrams for NMEA GPS communicating via serial lines (NMEA-0183).
 It publishes a message providing more informaiton than the standard gps message (speed etc.)
-It is currently developed and tested with ROS2 foxy
+It is currently developed and tested with ROS2 foxy on Linux

 Build the node with:
 colcon build